• Skip to primary navigation

 Nokomis Beach

 Nokomis is known to be Sarasota’s oldest beach.
 It’s less busy than Siesta Key and is also the perfect spot for a picnic or fishing.
-If you happen to be at Nokomis Beach we recommend spending the day here then stop by Venice Beach to look for shark’s teeth that have washed up on the shore!
+If you happen to be at Nokomis Beach we recommend spending the day here and then stopping by Venice Beach to look for shark teeth that have washed up on the shore!

 Venice Beach